thearyanahmed/terra-build/readme.md

-# tf build
+# terra build

-tf build uses github action to trigger infrastructure provisioning using terraform and saves the terraform state into aws s3.
+terra build uses github action to trigger infrastructure provisioning using terraform and saves the terraform state into aws s3.

 ### Getting ready